Susan McKeon BSc (Hons), MAPDT (01157)

 Happy Hounds Dog Training is owned and run by professional dog trainer and behaviourist: Susan McKeon.
 That’s me in the photo, with Ava (my rescue greyhound),

-I’m a qualified dog trainer and behaviour counsellor, who loves all dogs and I have a huge soft spot for greyhounds.
-I’ve worked with several national greyhound charities – The Greyhound Trust and Forever Hounds Trust (formerly, Greyhound Rescue West of England) – plus a local greyhound charity; volunteered as a dog walker for a local dog rescue; and worked within a kennel environment; as well as running dog training classes and undertaking numerous training and behaviour one to ones.
+I’m a qualified dog trainer and behaviour counsellor, who loves all dogs and I have a huge soft spot for sighthounds (particularly Greyhounds and Salukis).
+I’ve worked with several national sighthound charities – The Greyhound Trust, and Forever Hounds Trust (formerly, Greyhound Rescue West of England) – plus a local greyhound charity; volunteered as a dog walker for a local dog rescue; and worked within a kennel environment; as well as running dog training classes and undertaking numerous training and behaviour one to ones.

-Forever Hounds Trust – Post Homing Support Coordinator
+Forever Hounds Trust – Behaviour & Welfare Manager

-I manage a team of qualified behaviourists, and we provide advice and support to Forever Hounds Trust owners and their dogs should they experience any behavioural problems.
+I manage the behaviour and welfare function, which includes our behaviour support team, who undertake the behaviour assessments of dogs in our care, plus a team of qualified behaviourists, who provide advice and support to Forever Hounds Trust owners and their dogs should they experience any behavioural problems.
 The support is provided by phone, email or a visit (depending on location).
 This service is free to Forever Hounds Trust owners.

 Qualifications – what do all those letters after my name mean?

 You will often see a vast array of letters after dog trainers’ names.
-For example: I am Susan McKeon, BSc (Hons), APDT, UK (01157) …but what do these really mean?
+For example: I am Susan McKeon, BSc (Hons), MAPDT (01157) …but what do these really mean?

 I have completed a Bachelor of Science degree, with honours, in canine behaviour and training, which allows me to use BSc (Hons) after my name.
 This degree covered both the theory and practical application of dog training and behaviour.
 My dissertation focused on impulsivity in racing greyhounds, and involved lots of data collection from owners of retired racing greyhounds from across the world.